Wordfest Presents Harnarayan Singh

 The one-hour celebration will start at 12:00 PM MT.
 The pre-show will begin at 11:50 AM MT.

-This live-stream event is $5 and you can add a signed copy of One Game at a Time (managed by our bookselling partner Indigo) for an additional $29, which includes shipping.
+This live-stream event is free and open to the public.
+And you can add a signed copy of One Game at a Time (managed by our bookselling partner Indigo) for an additional $29, which includes shipping.
 Both ticket packages include Wordfest's Digital Doggie Bag sent to your email right after the event, sharing all the links, goodies and references that Singh, MacLean, and these hockey legends mention.
 Thank you to Penguin Random House Canada for making this exceptional experience possible.

 Note: Please order your signed book by Thursday, Sept.
 24 if you want to receive it before the event.
 Signed books will be still be available up until Oct.
 3, with delivery following as soon as possible.

 About One Game at a Time

 From the distinct and vibrant voice behind Hockey Night in Canada Punjabi comes the story of pursuing a dream and defying the odds, reminding us all of hockey's power to unite.